 Program Q & A

-How are OLLI courses selected for the One Credit Program?
+How are OLLI courses selected for the one credit program?

 All OLLI instructors teaching a class at least ten hours in length were invited to submit a syllabus and c.v. for review by the relevant academic department to determine whether content and instruction are appropriate for a college-level course.
-Eligible courses for Spring 2014 are listed here [PDF].

-How to get an SOU student ID card
+How to get an SOU student ID card (optional)

-OLLI members auditing a credit course may obtain a student ID by visiting the SOU Enrollment Services Center (ESC) in Britt Hall after presenting photo identification.
+OLLI members auditing a credit course may obtain an SOU student ID by visiting the SOU Enrollment Services Center (ESC) in Britt Hall after presenting photo identification.
 A current photo will be taken and used to create the card.
 ESC Staff will replace a lost card at no charge (the first time only.)
 Cards do not expire.
 They should be stored in a safe place.
 The ID card becomes valid each term in which a credit course is audited.